ameryisafreeelf/consumer_complaints/insight_testsuite/README.md

 4. Company names capitalized test

 Ensure that different capitalizations of the same company name are treated different.
 The output should indicate that only one company received complaints.

+5. Test 1

+Insight's provided input.
+Make sure (1) the complain names are lowercase, (2) any strings that contain quotations show the quotations in the output, (3) the outputs are sorted by complaint type and year.